 700c wheels, in comparison, perform better on hardpacked surfaces.

-This is because they have lower rolling resistance and hence much faster roll than wider 650b tires.
+This is because they have lower rolling resistance and hence a much faster roll than wider 650b tires.
 700c tire and wheel combinations have less resistance and better rollover, which means 700c wheels will maintain momentum longer and more efficiently.

 With these qualities in mind, 700c wheels work better for smoother hardpacked gravel surfaces while 650b better suits gravel riders who plan to take their bikes onto tight singletrack from time to time.